stmichaelis/workplacer/README.md

 False positive, i.e. setting the wrong status, may occur when there is an overlap between home and work networks, you are using a VPN, or using the device at a place (e.g. coffee shops) which is neither work nor home and using the same private IP network from one of your other locations.
 You can try:

 * For VPNs (which in most cases are for connecting to the work network) you should set your home network to the `acidr` network.
 The a-networks takes precedence over the b-network and even when in a VPN your home network should still be there.
-* Think about using IPv6 addresses.
-Many providers keep the first parts of your assigned network adress constant, based on physical location.
+* Think about using IPv6 addresses like `2001:db8::/32`  Many providers keep the first parts of your assigned network adress constant, based on physical location.
 * For WiFi-connections: Let the script only run when connected to specific networks.
 In the Windows task scheduler you can select the specific network on the *conditions* tab.
 * Change your local home network address space.
 It's your network after all.